pmem/pmem.github.io/_posts/2015-07-20-pmemcheck-transactions.md

 It tells you that during a transaction, you modified a region of persistent memory, which wasn't tracked by the active transaction.
 This is rather simple and obvious - do not modify something you know won't be rolled-back on transaction abort.
 Remembering to add all necessary objects in a transaction as short as in the given example is easy.
 Now imagine a longer transaction, where more objects get modified and you forgot to add one to the transaction undo log.
 Debugging this memory corruption situation would be a nightmare.
 Thanks to pmemcheck, you get the full stacktrace, where the store has been made.
 The only things left are: analyze and fix the issue - things couldn't get much simpler.

 How does pmemcheck do this?
 Well it is actually quite straightforward.
 Conceptually it keeps track of all transactions the given thread contributes to, and each transaction has a set of regions it keeps track of.
 Since we already analyze each store made to persistent memory, it would be a waste not to to check them against some kind of transactions.
 Once again, pmemcheck is oblivious to the type and implementation of transactions.
 Just like before, it uses macros to gain knowledge of the active transactions and the regions tracked by them.
-In case of NVML, things are rather simple, because transactions are flattened.
+In case of libpmemobj, things are rather simple, because transactions are flattened.
 This means that each thread can be in exactly one active transaction in each given moment.
-Moreover NVML **does not support** multiple threads cooperating within single transactions.
+Moreover libpmemobj **does not support** multiple threads cooperating within single transactions.
 If you want to know more about challanges of multi-threaded transactions please read our [blog post][aa87ca41] about this topic.
 Pmemcheck however does not limit itself to this transaction model, it is legal for threads to contribute to other threads' transactions.
 For example:

 {% highlight C linenos %}
 #include "common.h"